Bachelor of Science

 Practical experience and practice with various modes of engineering and technical communication.
 Focus will be on written technical documents.
 A case study in engineering ethics and techniques for oral technical presentations for various audiences will be included as well.

-ENGR 4315: Computational Modeling Materia
+ENGR 4315: Computational Modeling of Materials

 Computational modeling is used to analyze materials and systems at multiple scales.
 Multi-scale modeling begins with first principle calculations at the quantum mechanics level, proceeds to the atomic level, and concludes with the continuum leveL Modeling techniques discussed at each level include: density functional theory, molecular dynamics, and finite element analysis.

-ENGR 4320: Engineering Design
+ENGR 4320: Mechanical Engineering Design Capstone

 This course – in combination with the Engineering Design Laboratory course PHYS 4120 - is an upper level capstone treatment of an engineering design project (from idea over design to realization) and is executed by a team of students.
 The project involves application of analytical, experimental and computational techniques to the chosen topic.
 Topics are chosen from various engineering disciplines according to student and faculty interest.
 This course is dedicated to the idea and design part, the realization of the project will take place in PHYS 4120, the Engineering Design Laboratory.